The Women Behind the Badge

 Two years later, she was put in charge of a license bureau and, in 1928, Mrs. Brown became an assistant clerk of court, a job she held until World War II.
 In 1941, the military-depleted ranks of the police department opened up two more positions Mrs. Brown capably filled: dispatcher and desk sergeant.
 At the end of the war, she took the job of chief secretary in the Traffic Division and eventually retired in 1959.

-Mrs. Brown wasn't Charlotte's only female officer during her 34 year career.
+Mrs. Brown wasn't Charlotte's only woman officer during her 34 year career.
 Amalie "Tilley" Wallnau and Stella "Pat" Patterson joined the ranks during the period, both holding similar jobs.

-Nearly a decade after Mrs. Brown's retirement, Chief John Ingersoll decided the department needed sworn female officers in its ranks.
-He and his staff set some stringent requirements for female police candidates, including the necessity of a four-year college degree.
+Nearly a decade after Mrs. Brown's retirement, Chief John Ingersoll decided the department needed sworn women officers in its ranks.
+He and his staff set some stringent requirements for women police candidates, including the necessity of a four-year college degree.
 At the time, male officers needed only a high school diploma.

 Charlotte policewomen Mickey Casey (Ret.
 12/96) and Gail Sloan (Ret.
 10/89) getting ready to enforce a curfew during the civil disturbances following the assassination of Dr. Martin Luther King, Jr. in April 1968.
 At that time, policewomen were not allowed to wear slacks on duty.